victorvasujoseph/forecastingDecompositionModel/README.md

-# Forecasting and Decomposition with Model
+# Forecasting and Decomposition with statsmodels
-Forecasting with Decomposition Models using statsmodels

 Let's perform the decomposition and forecasting together using the ARIMA model for forecasting the Google stock prices.
 We'll decompose the time series into trend, seasonal, and residual components and then use the ARIMA model to forecast future values.